electerious/basicSlider/README.md

 ## Features

 - Works in all modern browsers and IE11 ([with polyfills](#requirements))
+- Supports any kind of content
+- No fancy shit, just a slider in its purest form
 - Zero dependencies
 - CommonJS and AMD support
-- Works with all kind of content
 - Simple JS API
-- No fancy shit, just a slider in its purest form

 ## Requirements